vaizq/HydroCtrl/docs/definition.md

 Notifications and alerts
 Testing environment for nodes.

+## Sensors HydroCtrl can handle
+- Every sensor that's output can be represented as a vector of real numbers

+## Devices HydroCtrl can control
+- Lights
+- Pumps
+- Fans
+- Valves

 ## Software design
 Use simple object oriented modern c++.
 We use c++ for a number of reasons: